top of page

 "For World Wide Web users who enjoy books (buyer persona), Amazon.com (brand) is a retail bookseller that provides instant access to over 1.1 million books (point of difference).
 Unlike traditional book retailers (frame of reference), Amazon.com provides a combination of extraordinary convenience, low prices, and comprehensive selection (reasons to believe)."

-In order to create a good brand positioning strategy, it is necessary to consider, among other factors, the strengths, and weaknesses of the organization, the needs of consumers and the market, in addition to the position of competitors.
-Performing a SWOT analysis is a good starting point for identifying these factors based on analyzes of the internal and external environments.
+In order to create a good brand positioning strategy, it is necessary to consider, among other factors, the strengths and weaknesses of the organization, the needs of consumers and the market, and the position of competitors.
+Performing a SWOT analysis is a good starting point for identifying these factors based on analyses of the internal and external environments.
 Another purpose of strategic positioning is to allow the company to focus on specific areas to fight competitors, thus adding a competitive advantage.

-To position oneself, therefore, means to explain to the market what are the values that the brand offers and that justify buying from it and not from the competitor.
+To position oneself, therefore, means explaining to the market the values that the brand offers and justifying buying from it and not from the competitor.
 It is to prove to the consumer why he should pay more for what the brand offers instead of buying cheaper from the competitor.

 8. Performance

 As with any strategic marketing decision, the consumer must always be the central point of decisions, and the analysis of these eight fundamental pillars makes it necessary to understand who will be the person who will use the product or service offered.
-It is not enough to just make them buy, but to satisfy all needs so that they will buy again and be an evangelizer of the brand.
+It is not enough to just make them buy but to satisfy all needs so that they will buy again and be evangelizer of the brand.
 And for that, the 8 Ps of marketing must go together in planning and execution, always with constant measurement of results.
-And thanks to digital marketing, the metrics are now much more accurate and make it easier to identify the return obtained.
+Thanks to digital marketing, the metrics are now much more accurate, which makes it easier to identify the return obtained.

 A company that wants to grow and evolve with the public needs to consider each pillar to establish itself as a brand and reliable organization.
 It is from this strategy that business and sales opportunities will be created.